KTH/lms-stats/README.md

 ## lms-stats

-This app pulls data from Canvas API to produce a set of graphs using Chartist.
+This app pulls data from Canvas API to produce a set of graphs using Chartist